 Tribunal: Step 3 - Response to claim

-An Employment Judge will review the response to your claim from the Respondent, and if accepted, the Tribunal will send a copy to my office within seven days.
+An Employment Judge will review the response to your claim from the Respondent, and if accepted, the Tribunal will send a copy to the Law at Work.
 You will receive a copy, and you will be invited to attend a meeting to discuss the response to your claim.

 Tribunal: Step 4 - Preliminary hearing